Involved Projects and Packages

 servers, handle them quickly and through a simple and manageable interface.

-This strategy is designed to resolve the inherent conflict between the continuous development churn of upstream repositories (e.g., devel:languages:python, or DLP) and stability of our products.
+This strategy resolves the conflict between the continuous churn of upstream repositories (e.g., devel:languages:python) and the stability required for our internal tooling and projects by creating a frozen, snapshot-based build environment.

-1. **RPM First:** All components, including dependencies, are built and managed as stable RPM packages.
+* RPM Only: All components and dependencies are built and delivered strictly as RPM packages.

 ## Legal Disclaimer and Status (Tech Preview)

-All artifacts are provided strictly for **prototyping, development, and feedback gathering**.
-They are considered a **Technology Preview**.
+All artifacts are provided strictly for prototyping, development, and feedback.
+They are officially designated as a Technology Preview.